-The low-pressure tire gauge is included as standard equipment.
-Make two measurements of the tire pressure and use the second reading.
-Dust or dirt in the gauge could cause the first reading to be incorrect.
+A low-pressure tire gauge is included as standard equipment with your vehicle.
+(See page 8-2.)
+When using the tire pressure gauge, make two measurements and use the second reading as grit in the gauge or tire valve could have caused the first reading to be incorrect.

-Tire wear limit
+Tire wear

-When the tire groove decreases to 3 mm (0.12 in) due to wear, replace the tire.
+If the tire is damaged or the tire tread depth decreases to 3 mm (0.12 in) or less, replace the tire.

-1. Tire wear limit
+1. Tire tread depth